-An Ordiance to protect the right of married Muslim women and to prohibit divorce by pronouncing talaq by their husband and for matters Connected therewith or incidential thereto;
+An Ordinance to protect the rights of married Muslim women and to prohibit divorce by pronouncing talaq by their husbands and for matters connected therewith or incidental thereto;

-WHEREAS the Muslim Women (protection of Right on Marriage ) Bill, 2017 has been passed by the House of the People and is pending in the Council of states;
+AND WHEREAS the Muslim Women (Protection of Rights on Marriage) Bill, 2018 replacing the said Ordinance was passed by the House of the People on the 27th day of December, 2018 and is pending in the Council of States;

-AND WHEREAS Parliament is not in session and the President is satisfied that circumstances exist which render it necessary for him to take immediate action to give effect to the provisions of the said Bill with certain modifications;
+AND WHEREAS Parliament is not in session and the President is satisfied that circumstances exist which render it necessary for him to take immediate action;

 NOW, THEREFORE, in exercise of the powers conferred by clause (1) of article 123 of the Constitution, the President is pleased to promulgate the following Ordinance:—

 1. Short title, extent and commencement.